Support

 public void logDebugf (const char * format,...)Write a formatted message to the serial debug stream.

-public bool debugSyncStatus (int pollFrequencyMs,int maxLevel)Periodically show Notecard sync status, returning TRUE if something was displayed to the debug stream.
+public bool debugSyncStatus (int pollFrequencyMs,int maxLevel)Periodically show Notecard sync status, returning true if something was displayed to the debug stream.

 public bool responseError (J * rsp)Determines if there is an error string present in a response object.